botlabs-gg/yagpdb-docs-v2/content/docs/reference/custom-interactions.md

 Possible followups:

 - Output text in your script response field.
 This text will be sent as an interaction followup.
    - You can even use the `ephemeralResponse` function to turn it _ephemeral_.
 - Use the `sendResponse` function to send a followup as soon as the function runs.
 Note that this function morphs into sending followups if an initial response has already been made.
    - You can also use this to send `embeds` or `complexMessages`.
    - `sendResponse` comes in `NoEscape` and `RetID` variants too.
-  - It's important to capture the message ID of any followups you'll want to edit or retrieve later, especially if you followup ephemerally.
-If you followup ephemerally without saving the message ID, you'll never be able to interface with that message again.
+   - It's important to capture the message ID of any followups you'll want to edit or retrieve later, especially if you follow up ephemerally.
+If you follow up ephemerally without saving the message ID, you'll never be able to interface with that message again.
 - Use the `editResponse` function to edit an initial response or a followup message.
    - When editing an initial response, the `messageID` argument should be `nil`.
    - When editing a followup message, the `messageID` argument is required.
    - You can still edit any initial responses or followups using the standard `editMessage` function as long as they aren't _ephemeral_.
 - Use the `getResponse` function to get an initial response or a followup message.
    - When getting an initial response, the `messageID` argument should be `nil`.
    - When getting a followup message, the `messageID` argument is required.
    - You can still get any initial responses or followups using the standard `getMessage` function as long as they aren't _ephemeral_.

 [Interaction Function documentation](/docs/reference/templates/functions#interactions)